Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: Introduction

 \textbf{Task description.~~} Consider a fault-tolerant distributed system of $n$ asynchronous nodes that are prone to failures.
 Their interaction is based on the emulation of Single-Writer/Multi-Reader (SWMR) shared registers over a message-passing communication system.
 Snapshot objects can read the entire array of system registers~\cite{DBLP:journals/jacm/AfekADGMS93,DBLP:journals/dc/Anderson94}.
 The system lets each node update its own register via $\sWrite()$ operations and retrieve the value of all shared registers via $\sSnapshot()$ operations.
 Note that these snapshot operations may occur concurrently with the write operations that individual nodes perform.
 We are particularly interested in the study of atomic snapshot objects that are \emph{linearizable}~\cite{DBLP:journals/toplas/HerlihyW90}: the operations $\sWrite()$ and $\sSnapshot()$ appear as if they have been executed instantaneously, one after the other (in other words, they appear to preserve real-time ordering).

 \textbf{Fault Model.~~} We consider an asynchronous message-passing system that has no guarantees on the communication delay.
 Moreover, there is no notion of global (or universal) clocks and we do not assume that the algorithm can explicitly access the local clock (or timeout mechanisms).
-Our fault model includes $(i)$ fail-stop failures of nodes, and $(ii)$ communication failures, such as packet omission, duplication, and reordering.
-In addition, to the failures captured in our model, we also aim to recover from \emph{transient faults}, \ie any temporary violation of assumptions according to which the system and network were designed to behave, \eg the corruption of control variables, such as the program counter and operation indices, which are responsible for the correct operation of the studied system, or operational assumptions, such as that at least half of the system nodes never fail.
+Our fault model includes $(i)$ node crashes, and $(ii)$ communication failures, such as packet omission, duplication, and reordering.
+In addition to the failures captured in our model, we also aim to recover from \emph{transient faults}, \ie any temporary violation of assumptions according to which the system and network were designed to behave, \eg the corruption of control variables, such as the program counter and operation indices, which are responsible for the correct operation of the studied system, or operational assumptions, such as that at least half of the system nodes never fail.
 Since the occurrence of these failures can be combined, we assume that these transient faults can alter the system state in unpredictable ways.

-In particular, when modeling the system, we assume that these violations bring the system to an arbitrary state from which a \emph{self-stabilizing algorithm} should recover the system.
+We follow the design criteria of self-stabilization, which was proposed by Dijkstra~\cite{DBLP:journals/cacm/Dijkstra74} and detailed in~\cite{DBLP:books/mit/Dolev2000,DBLP:series/synthesis/2019Altisen}.
+In particular, when modeling the system, we assume that the above violations bring the system to an arbitrary state from which a \emph{self-stabilizing algorithm} should recover the system.
 Therefore, starting from an arbitrary state, the correctness proof of self-stabilizing systems~\cite{DBLP:journals/cacm/Dijkstra74} has to demonstrate the return to a ``correct behavior'' within a bounded period, which brings the system to a \emph{legitimate state}.
 The complexity measure of self-stabilizing systems is the length of the recovery period.